dhananjay-shahane/EmailAutomator/SETUP.md

 - Open `http://localhost:5000/api/dashboard` in your browser
 - You should see JSON data with system status

-### 3. Check Database Connection
+### 3. Check Data Storage
-- The dashboard should show database connection status
+- The dashboard should show system status indicators
-- If there are errors, check your DATABASE_URL in `.env`
+- Data is automatically saved to `data/storage.json`
+- No database setup required!

 ### 4. Check Email Integration (if configured)
 - Navigate to Settings page